President’s Award for University Citizenship

-- There are three categories of Faculty Citizenship Awards.
+- There are two categories of Faculty Citizenship Awards.

 - The Leadership Award recognizes faculty who have provided exemplary leadership for the university.
 Examples of areas of leadership include, but are not limited to, faculty/shared governance, major curricular reform or program development, chairing a department or academic program, and fostering collaboration between or among departments, divisions or schools.

 - The Excellence in Service Award recognizes faculty for distinguished service on one of the UM campuses or to the UM System.
 Nominees should have made exceptional contributions to achieving one or more goals of the university, while embodying the values of the university.

 - There will be up to two $5,000 faculty citizenship awards per year, less applicable taxes.
 The distribution of the awards across the categories will depend on the strength of the applicant pool in each area.